 As mentioned, keeping users safe is of paramount importance for Google and this philosophy guides its decision-making process with regard to apps.
 Applications tied to malware are a top target in Google’s crusade against abusive software on the Play Store.
 These are also known as PHAs (short for Potentially Harmful Applications), which include apps linked to Trojans, phishing, and online fraud.

 Even though the company believes that the percentage of PHAs on its app store is relatively small, it takes the matter very seriously and has made it one of the top priorities in fending off malicious developers.
 The results are already impressive, as PHA numbers have gone down dramatically since 2017.
 The tech firm has even launched a new security feature, Google Play Protect, dedicated to scanning malware on the Google app store.

 Malware-related apps are not the only type of malicious software that Google has to tackle in its efforts to beef up security on the Play Store.
-The most common red flag that leads to removal of an app from the store is an impersonation.
-Many abusive apps attract their victims by mimicking famous apps and make it seem like they are the real deal, or somehow connected to the authentic title.
-Famous mobile applications get a lot of traction and traffic by users who search for particular keywords tied to them so copycat apps try to take advantage of that in order to trick users into installing them.
+The most common red flag that leads to the removal of an app from the store is an impersonation.
+Many abusive apps attract their victims by mimicking famous apps and making it seem like they are the real deal, or somehow connected to the authentic title.
+Famous mobile applications get a lot of traction and traffic from users who search for particular keywords tied to them so copycat apps try to take advantage of that in order to trick users into installing them.

 Finally, inappropriate content is definitely a no-go on the Play Store.
 Any apps that violate Google’s terms for what type of content is not allowed, like depicting extreme violence or illegal activities, are automatically flagged by the machine learning algorithms.
 Human reviewers then take over to assess the situation and detect problematic apps that should be banned.